vibhabv/dev-os/README.md

+# ContractIQ: How I Built an AI Contract-Review App with Claude Code

 # dev-os

 A structured AI-assisted development operating system for building production-ready apps — from idea to deployed product using a stage-gated workflow enforced through Claude Code skills.